csmile-1006/csmile-1006.github.io/_pages/about.md

 I am also broadly interested in areas related to RL, including RL leveraging pre‐trained representation learning, language‐conditioned RL, and offline RL.

 Prior to this, I completed my BS in Computer Science at KAIST.
-Prior to my graduate studies, I was a machine learning engineer at <a href="https://kakaocorp.com">Kakao</a>.
+Prior to my graduate studies, I was a machine learning engineer at Recommendation Team of <a href="https://kakaocorp.com">Kakao</a>.